-- Charitable Donation and Social Activity Support
+1. Charitable Donation and Social Activity Support

 - To ensure that the monetary donation for charitable purpose and social activity support are not excuses for bribery, their objectives shall be explicit and can be verified.
-Meanwhile, they must be done on behalf of BAFS only whereby donation limit and authorized person for approval shall be defined precisely in writing.
+Meanwhile, they must be done on behalf of BAFS only whereby donation limit and authorized person for approval shall be defined precisely in writing;

 - Any bribes shall be neither accepted nor paid.
-Also, any illegal transactions of all types shall not be conducted, whether directly or indirectly, with public officials, other people or other agencies in exchange for favourable practices or mutual benefits related to BAFS’s operations.
+Also, any illegal transactions of all types shall not be conducted, whether directly or indirectly, with public officials, other people or other agencies in exchange for favourable practices or mutual benefits related to BAFS’s operations;

-- In case that a donation or support recipient is a government agency, state enterprise, foundation, charitable organization, temple, hospital, clinic or social benefit organization, such recipient shall provide a certificate or reliable and verifiable documents.
+- In case that a donation or support recipient is a government agency, state enterprise, foundation, charitable organization, temple, hospital, clinic or social benefit organization, such recipient shall provide a certificate or reliable and verifiable documents;

-- Political Support: BAFS shall adhere to democracy with the King as Head of State, stay politically neutral, avoid political support or assistance and encourage its employee to exercise their constitutional voting rights.
+BAFS shall adhere to democracy with the King as Head of State, stay politically neutral, avoid political support or assistance and encourage its employee to exercise their constitutional voting rights.

-- Giving and Receiving of Gifts
+3. Giving and Receiving of Gifts

 - Any benefits shall be neither received nor solicited.
 Any fees shall not be offered.
-Any bribes of any kinds, including other inappropriate expenses, either directly or indirectly, in return for favorable treatment for oneself, BAFS or BAFS’s business-related benefits, shall not be paid.
+Any bribes of any kinds, including other inappropriate expenses, either directly or indirectly, in return for favorable treatment for oneself, BAFS or BAFS’s business-related benefits, shall not be paid;

-- Receiving of gifts shall be done openly and transparently and shall not influence any decision making related to BAFS’s business.
+- Receiving of gifts shall be done openly and transparently and shall not influence any decision making related to BAFS’s business;

-- Giving of gifts shall be done in compliance with the Delegation of Manual of Authorities regarding giving of gifts.
+- Giving of gifts shall not be done extravagantly or wrongfully against good traditions and local laws; and - Giving of gifts shall be done in compliance with the Delegation of Authority Manual regarding giving of gifts.

 - Any benefits shall be neither accepted nor solicited.
-Neither entertaining or reception invitation or invitation for work observation with free of charge proposed by third parties nor expense support from third parties, which can influence business decision making, or repayment for any subservient actions or work-related benefits from the Company, shall not be accepted.
+Neither entertaining or reception invitation or invitation for work observation with free of charge proposed by third parties nor expense support from third parties, which can influence business decision making, or repayment for any subservient actions or work-related benefits from BAFS, shall not be accepted.

 Moreover, BAFS implements risk management in its operations possibly related to corruption and take actions to prevent engagement in corruption as follows:

-- BAFS stipulates a Risk Management Policy with details regarding corruption as follows:
+BAFS stipulates a Risk Management Policy with details regarding corruption as follows:

-- The Risk Management Committee is responsible for overseeing fraud and corruption risk management to ensure compliance with the Principles of Good Corporate Governance, Code of Conduct and Anti-Corruption Policy.
+- The Risk Management Committee is responsible for overseeing fraud and corruption risk management to ensure compliance with the Principles of Good Corporate Governance, Code of Conduct and Anti-Corruption Policy;

-In addition, BAFS also assesses corruption risks in its business processes, whereas BAFS’s corporate governance working group shall use data obtained from corruption risk assessment to prepare appropriate measures for prevention of bribery of public officials.
+In addition, BAFS and subsidiaries assess corruption risks in their business processes, whereas BAFS’s Corporate Governance Working Group shall use data obtained from corruption risk assessment to prepare appropriate measures for prevention of bribery for public officials.

 BAFS determines Anti-Corruption Practical Guidelines as one topic in orientation programs for new directors, executives and employees as well as all employees who get promoted, rotated and transferred.
-Also, BAFS regularly arranges training programs to enhance employees’ knowledge of good corporate governance, Anti-Corruption Policy and Practical Guidelines via about BAFS’s Good Corporate Governance activities.
+Also, BAFS regularly arranges training programs to enhance employees’ knowledge of good corporate governance, Anti-Corruption Policy and Practical Guidelines on a yearly basis.

 - BAFS provides whistleblowing channels in case of witness any corrupt actions as well as whistleblower protection measures.